 - 1. We strive to shorten production lead-time and improve planning and execution accuracy by using IT to optimize the supply chain (procurement-production-logistics-sales-service). - 2.
 We build good relationships with component suppliers to ensure stable procurement. - 3.
-We maintain the flexibility needed to address various risks involved in manufacturing by: - building a production system with at least two production sites for each product; - producing multiple products and improving capacity for high-mix/low-volume production at each Casio Group production site - maintaining in-house production and inlining of key devices and components.
+We improve the efficiency of manufacturing and ensure stability by: - · Improving manufacturing at the mother plant; and - · Promoting manufacturing reforms (automation).